ycm-core/YouCompleteMe/README.md

 instructions don't work for you, check out the [full installation guide](#full-installation-guide).

-Make sure you have Vim 7.4.1578 with Python 3 support.
-The Vim package on Fedora 27 and later and the pre-installed Vim on Ubuntu 16.04 and later are recent enough.
-You can see the version of Vim installed by running `vim --version`.
-If the version is too old, you may need to [compile Vim from source][vim-build] (don't worry, it's easy).
+Make sure you have a supportted version of Vim with Python 3 support, and a suoported compiler.
+The latest LTS of Ubuntu is the minimum platform for simple installation.
+For earier releases or other distributions, you may have to do some work to acquire the dependencies.

-**NOTE**: For all features, such as signature help, use Vim 8.1.1875 or later.
+If your vim version is too old, you may need to [compile Vim from source][vim-build] (don't worry, it's easy).

 Install YouCompleteMe with [Vundle][].